Steve Rothman: 2012 primary

-The incumbent congressman in the 9th District, lifelong Bergen County resident Congressman Steve Rothman, the former Mayor of Englewood and elected Bergen County Surrogate Court Judge, announced that he would run in the Democratic Primary for re-election in the 9th Congressional District.
-Rep. Rothman had represented the 9th Congressional District since 1997.
+The incumbent congressman in the 9th district, lifelong Bergen County resident Congressman Steve Rothman, the former mayor of Englewood and elected Bergen County Surrogate Court judge, announced that he would run in the Democratic primary for re-election in the 9th congressional district.
+Rep. Rothman had represented the 9th congressional district since 1997.

-Rothman was defeated by Pascrell in the 2012 Democratic Primary.
+Rothman was defeated by Pascrell in the 2012 Democratic primary.
+Rothman lost even though the merged district was more his district than Pascrell's; he retained 53 percent of his former territory while Pascrell retained 43 percent of his.